-Prerequisite: Successful completion of all semesters of Algebra 2.
-Admission into Pre-Calculus with Trigonometry will be based on the student's previous performance in addition to teacher recommendation, student's desire to learn and work ethic.
+Prerequisite: Successful completion of all semesters of Algebra 1, Geometry or Formal Geometry and Algebra 2 of Algebra 2 (H).
+Admission into Precalculus w/Trigonometry will be based on the student's previous performance, student's desire to learn and work ethic in addition to teacher recommendation.